-There’s no doubting that rye is one of the hottest whiskey categories out there right now.
+There’s no doubt that rye is one of the hottest whiskey categories out there right now.
 The volume of rye produced in the United States has risen over 536 percent in the last 10 years, according to the Distilled Spirits Council.
 To some, this may come as a shock, but to others it’s no surprise at all since rye whiskey was the backbone of the whiskey industry for a very long time — Canadian rye whiskeys were what were primarily consumed during Prohibition.
 When rye first started to come back into popularity in the early 2000s, more producers started putting stock away, giving us the bounty that we can now enjoy.
-That makes this the rye-ght time to be alive if you’re a fan of this type of whiskey.

 Old Overholt – $15